Treatment of Colon Cancer

 Some people get medicine to prevent a possible allergic reaction.
 The side effects depend mainly on the monoclonal antibody used.
 Side effects may include rash, fever, abdominal pain, vomiting, diarrhea, blood pressure changes, bleeding, or breathing problems.
 Side effects usually become milder after the first treatment.

-Radiation therapy uses high-energy rays to kill cancer cells.
+uses high-energy rays to kill cancer cells.
 It affects cancer cells only in the treated area.
 Different types of radiation therapies are used to treat cancer.
-Sometimes people receive two types:
+External-beam radiation:

 It is important to eat well and stay active.
 The right amount of calories is required to maintain a good weight during and after cancer treatment.
 Eating well may help feel better and have more energy.
 Some people may have nausea, vomiting, diarrhea, or mouth sores.
 The health care provider can suggest ways to deal with these problems.
 Many people find they feel better when they stay active.
 Walking, yoga, swimming, and other activities can keep you strong and increase your energy.